 ‘Cool Cat’ – Queen

-Anyone who’s seen Bohemian Rhapsody knows that Freddie Mercury was a huge cat fan – he had 10 in total.
-(Apparently, come Christmas time, he’d ensure that each had his or her own Christmas stocking, filled with treats and toys – aww.)
+Anyone who's seen Bohemian Rhapsody knows that Freddie Mercury was a huge cat fan — he had 10 in total.
+(Apparently, come Christmas time, he'd ensure that each had their own Christmas stocking, filled with treats and toys — aww.)

 This track is from 1982 album Hot Space and was never released as a single, just as a B-side.
 According to Freddie, it was inspired by his love of cats, and the song's central character is someone who's always making a show of themselves and trying to be the centre of attention.